Back to portfolio

 In my current role, I have started to apply an ethnographic style approach to boosting developer satisfaction and increasing throughput.
 I started by observing and assisting with several projects, while noting outlier processes that took inordinate amounts of time and were mentally draining for the development team.

-To solve the first issue I built a simple command line tool can be run inside a folder of images.
+To solve this issue I built a simple command line tool can be run inside a folder of images.
 The developer is prompted for desired width or height (the other dimension will be adjusted to match without distortion), format, and quality/compression level.

 The tool will then compress and output all images into a new folder with filenames that reflect the settings (eg. image-1-w-1500-q70.jpg).